foliojs/font-manager/README.md

 ```

 ### substituteFont(postscriptName, text)
+**NOTE: This seems to be producing unstable results on Windows at the moment when the test suite is run.
+Be cautious.**

 Substitutes the font with the given `postscriptName` with another font
 that contains the characters in `text`.
 If a font matching `postscriptName`